blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 - NANDroid Backup
 ## How to unlock bootloader
 - Method 1: Use SoC tooling to unlock bootloader by using exploits
-	- e.g. MTKClient (lose data), MTK Booloader Unlocker
+	- e.g. MTKClient (erase data first), MTK Booloader Unlocker (doesn't lose data)
 - Method 2: Use official tooling to unlock bootloader
 	- e.g. Xiaomi Mi Unlock Tool (lose data + wait 1 week)
 ## How to bypass encryption